-Our medical claims expense is our largest expense category, representing 80% and 79% of our total operating expenses for the combined Successor and Predecessor periods in the year ended December 31, 2021 and the six months ended June 30, 2022, respectively.
+Our medical claims expense is our largest expense category, representing 80% of our total operating expenses for the combined Successor and Predecessor periods in the year ended December 31, 2021.
 We manage our medical costs by improving our members access to healthcare.
 Our care model focuses on maintaining health and leveraging the primary care setting as a means of avoiding costly downstream healthcare costs, such as emergency department visits and acute hospital inpatient admissions.
 The power of our model is reflected in the relative performance of our network when compared to local FFS benchmarks.
 For example, in 2019 our Arizona members' emergency department ("ED") utilization was 36% lower than the local FFS benchmark and inpatient hospital admission rate was 35% lower than the local FFS benchmark.